schoeberl/risc-v-lab/README.md

  * Why is no one of you taking Introduction to Chip Design (02118)?
    * We will do a real tapeout in spring
    * You can still sign up
-     * Last day to signup it today
+     * Last day to signup is today

 ### Pipeline Repetition